Music 33 - Jazz in American Culture » Spring 2020 » Test 2

 Most observers would describe the tone color of Coleman Hawkins' tenor saxophone as:

-A. Impossible to describe
+B. Impossible to describe

-C. darker than Lester Young's
+C. very similar to Lester Young's

-D. very similar to Lester Young's
+D. lighter than Lester Young's

 Question #40